spdx/tools-python/README.md

 1. **PARSER** (for parsing any format):
 * Use `pyspdxtools_parser --file <filename>` where `<filename>` is the location of the file.
-Try running: `pyspdxtools_parser --file tests/data/formats/SPDXRdfExample.rdf`.
+If you are using a source distribution, try running: `pyspdxtools_parser --file tests/data/formats/SPDXRdfExample.rdf`.

 * Or you can use `pyspdxtools_parser` only, and it will automatically prompt/ask for `filename`.